leggetter/realtime-apis/slides.md

 ???

-* How do you deliver the real-time data to your API consumers
+* How do you deliver the real-time data to your API consumers?
-* 6 low-level possibilities

 ---

 class: bg-dark

-## Factor to consider
+## Factors to consider

 * API Consumer?
 Server or Client
 * Message update frequency